Is the story of the rich man and Lazarus a parable?

 He went to paradise (Luk 23:43)

-Scriptures tell us Jesus went to hell (Hades), but it also says he went to paradise.
+Scriptures tell us Jesus descended to the lowest parts of the earth (Sheol/Hades/hell), but that he also went to paradise.
 So, which is it?
-It seems like a contradiction unless we take the story of the rich man and Lazarus literally.
-It also makes perfect sense.
+It seems like a contradiction unless we take the story of the rich man and Lazarus as true, and it also makes the most sense.

-The saved souls who died prior to the crucifixion and resurrection of Christ couldn’t automatically ascend to heaven because their sins had not been atoned for.
-It would have been necessary for God to partition off a part of hell as a temporary paradise for the pre-Christian saints to reside.
-He placed a gulf between them and the lost souls, so it could not be crossed.
+It would have been necessary for God to partition off a part of hell as a temporary paradise for the pre-Christian saints to reside (i.e., Abraham's bosom).
+He then placed a gulf between them and the lost souls so that it could not be crossed.
 Jesus, however, in his divinity, was able to cross the gulf, as he holds the keys of Hades and of Death (Rev 1:18).
-After he descended to hell, to paradise, aka Abraham’s bosom, he was able to cross the gulf to preach to the spirits in prison.
+After he descended to hell and went to paradise (aka Abraham’s bosom), he was able to cross the gulf to preach to the spirits in prison.

 After Jesus was resurrected, what happened?
 The tombs were opened, and the bodies of many saints who died were also raised from the dead (Mat 27:52).
 Who were they, and where did they come from?
-They were the saints that were in Abraham’s bosom.
-After Christ ascended to heaven and shed his blood on the mercy seat, the pre-Christian saints were able to finally ascend to heaven with Christ.
-Thus, the story of the rich man and Lazarus is more than a parable.
+They were the saints that were in Abraham’s bosom (Sheol).
+After Christ ascended to heaven and shed his blood on the mercy seat, the pre-Christian saints were able to vacate Abraham's bosom and ascend to heaven with Christ.
+Thus, the story of the rich man and Lazarus is more than just a parable.